25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 It’s no coincidence that one of the most fun things to do in Maui is at the end of the Road to Hana.
 Haleakalā National Park features numerous hikes and walking trails with scenery that will blow your mind.

-The Pipiwai Trail takes you through a bamboo forest and ends at the amazing 400 foot Waimoku Falls.
-Also, don’t miss out on the Seven Sacred Pools inside Haleakalā National Park!
+The Pipiwai Trail takes you through a bamboo forest and ends at the 400 foot Waimoku Falls.
+Also, don’t miss out on the Seven Sacred Pools inside Haleakalā National Park.

-→ Bamboo Forest Maui Guide: Fun Hike to the Massive 400 Foot Waterfall
+→ Bamboo Forest Maui: Fun Hike to the Massive 400 Foot Waterfall

 Bamboo Forest Maui